 There is a recycling container set up for soft plastics in the department’s mail room (Kenny room 2506).
 The department accepts soft plastics such as clean plastic bags, plastic mailers, plastic covers on journals/magazines, plastic air pillows and packaging.

-UBC Styrofoam Reduction and Recycling
+Styrofoam Reduction and Recycling

 UBC Psychology collects styrofoam.
 To arrange collection of your styrofoam contact the Psychology IT Helpdesk.
 Styrofoam boxes and some of the styrofoam blocks in electronics shipments are acceptable but currently only when shipped specifically to UBC (no personal items yet).
 Styrofoam must be clean and dry with stickers and labels removed.
 See the recycle styrofoam poster to see acceptable styrofoam items.